7 Italian “Word of the Day” Services for Daily Apprendimento

 How to Practice Italian Words of the Day

-Whichever of the resources you choose, remember that consistency is key.
-There are no secret tricks here.
+Whichever resource you choose, remember that consistency is key.
 Learning new words is a daily practice.
-Make it part of your routine.
-After you brush your teeth and have your morning coffee, dedicate ten minutes a day to learning new words.
-A little goes a long way if you’re consistent.
+Make it part of your routine with something like a 10-minute study session after you brush your teeth in the morning.

 Here are some tips to help you on your journey:

-Quizlet is a free program that allows you to create and share personalized flashcard decks.
-You can even categorize based on theme.
-By organizing new words in Quizlet, you can practice with flashcards and also create multiple-choice and fill-in-the-blank quizzes to retain new words.
-Quizlet also allows you to share with friends or classmates and take interactive tests together.
+- Make a digital flashcard deck.
+You can use a free program like Quizlet, which allows you to create and share personalized flashcard decks and categorize them based on theme.
+You can also create multiple-choice and fill-in-the-blank quizzes to help you retain new words.
+Try taking interactive tests with friends or classmates for some competitive learning!

 Remember: every missing word is just an opportunity to learn a new one!

 And One More Thing...

 If you're as busy as most of us, you don't always have time for lengthy language lessons.
 The solution?
 FluentU!

 Learn Italian with funny commericals, documentary excerpts and web series, as you can see here:

 FluentU helps you get comfortable with everyday Italian by combining all the benefits of complete immersion and native-level conversations with interactive subtitles.
 Tap on any word to instantly see an image, in-context definition, example sentences and other videos in which the word is used.